Definition

-This architecture emerges from a principle rather than a technology.
-The core insight is that Organisational scale, once constrained by human bandwidth, now depends on human oversight capacity.
-Human teams, by design, remain small.
-Research on team coordination identifies 3-8 individuals as the optimal size for minimising overhead while maximising cohesion.
-This constraint does not expand when agents join the team.
+Organisational scale, once constrained by human bandwidth, now depends on human oversight capacity.
+[2] Human teams remain small by design.
+Research identifies 3-8 individuals as the optimal size for minimising overhead while maximising cohesion.
+This constraint does not expand when agents join.
 Adding more humans to coordinate agents creates the same friction that hindered pre-digital organisations.
-Hybrid Intelligence instead replaces vertical layers with horizontal orchestration.
-A single human team coordinates many agents.
-Those agents execute work on behalf of the organisation, constrained by policies that encode organisational intent.
-The organisation does not manage people per task.
-It manages contexts through which agents act.
+A single human team coordinates many agents, constrained by policies that encode organisational intent.

 • Strategic leadership: defines what matters, sets objectives, interprets context shifts, and translates strategic intent into operational parameters.